 Polls report differing numbers, but at least 1 out of every 10 women will have experienced an eating disorder at some time in her life, and some polls suggest that as many as 1 out of 4 will.
 Eating disorders do not only affect women, either: approximately 10 percent of those with an eating disorder are men.

 The battle against eating disorders is more than just physical; it is mental and spiritual.
-Medical doctors, Christian counsellors, and pastors should all be made part of the healing process.
+Medical doctors, Christian counselors, and pastors should all be made part of the healing process.
 Letting the Word of God transform our thinking is key.
 The world seeks to conform us to a certain way of thinking and a certain standard of beauty; we must be reconditioned by the Word of God and allow our minds to be transformed (see Romans 12:1–2).
 The Bible assures us of God’s great love for us.
-We are His creation, His handiwork, made in His image.
-He loves us and accepts us in Christ regardless of our weight or how we look.
-We are to please God, not the world.
-We are free to release our obsessions to the God who loves us.
-God is in control, and we can rest in His capable hands.
-God can heal any pain and overcome any hurt.
+We are His creation, His handiwork, made in His image (Genesis 1:27–28; Psalm 139; Ephesians 2:1–10).
+He loves us and accepts us in Christ regardless of our weight or how we look or what foods we eat.
+We can trust that God is in control, and we can rest in His capable hands.
+We do not need to take our anxieties out on our bodies through our eating, but can turn them over to God, knowing He loves us (1 Peter 5:7).
+We can use food to nourish our bodies, wanting to care for them as a way to honor God.
+We can also enjoy the pleasures of food in freedom and with gratitude to God for His good gifts.
+Whatever prompts our disordered thinking and behaviors, we can take that to God, seeking His truth and trusting that God can heal any pain and overcome any hurt.

 The journey to health and wholeness may be long, but Jesus has set Christians free (Galatians 5:1).
 The Holy Spirit has the power to break the bondage of eating disorders.
 If we are in Christ, that power is available to us (Romans 8:9–11).
-God is at work in us: “I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
+Followers of Christ need not be defined by eating disorders; our identity is first in Christ, and He is with us in all of our hardships (John 16:33).
+Whether health and wholeness looks like complete release from the draw of an eating disorder or healthy care of our bodies through reliance on God even in the midst of struggle, God is at work in us: “I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love, may have power, together with all the Lord’s holy people, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge—that you may be filled to the measure of all the fullness of God.
 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
 Amen” (Ephesians 3:16–21).